Hybrid IT

 • Threats – This is something that can cause damage to your company and ranges from physical threats like flood or fire to cyber attackers hacking your confidential data.

-• Vulnerabilities – These are essentially any and every type of gaps in your cyber security that can potentially enable already identified threats to cause harm to your organisation.
+• Vulnerabilities – These are essentially any gaps in your cyber security that can potentially enable already identified threats to cause harm to your organisation.
 A good example of this would be the lack of a firewall.

 • Risks – These are possibilities that one of your identified threats can feed on your vulnerabilities.
 For instance, what is the likelihood of a virus infecting your business network if you lack a firewall?